For centuries, black women appeared in Western art as slaves, servants, or exotic novelties. But as regal queens and leaders? Shamefully not.

 Let us remember the woman bearing flowers in the background of Manet’s famous nude Olympia of 1863.
 This is typical of the trend for black women as background interest, rather than foreground importance.
 The Kitchen Maid by Velazquez from around 1620 is the main focus of the piece, but the title tells us this is no woman of power.

-Historians often describe Charlotte as the first black Queen of England, but in fact we have one even earlier example.
+Historians often describe Charlotte as the first black Queen of England, but in fact, we have one even earlier example.
 Philippa of Hainault (1315-1369) was the wife of Edward III.
-She was the daughter of the Count of Hainault in the Low Countries (now known as Belgium), an area once ruled by Moorish tribes.
+She was the daughter of the Count of Hainault the ruler of a historical region in the Low Countries (in today’s Belgium), an area once ruled by Moorish tribes.
 She was described by contemporaries as being ‘brown of skin’.

 We may never know for certain, from looking at portraits.
 Royal artists of both periods were expected to play down, soften or even obliterate ‘undesirable’ features in a subject, male or female.
 But art historians do seem to agree that there are African characteristics in that lovely face.

 Lina Iris Viktor is a British-Liberian visual artist based in New York.
 The New York Times described her paintings as ‘queenly self-portraits with a futuristic edge’.
 Viktor’s work is based on ancient Egyptian and African symbolism.
-Each painting is moulded in resin and then coated with 24 carat gold leaf and black paint.
+Each painting is molded in resin and then coated with 24-carat gold leaf and black paint.
 The use of gold is an affirmation of the wealth and richness of African heritage.

 Young black American artist Jeromyah Jones is also interested in how we represent ‘regal’ lines.
-In 2012 he presented Her Majesty Queen Elizabeth with a 5 x 4 foot oil painting entitled The Judgment Day at I.H.O.P.
+In 2012 he presented Her Majesty Queen Elizabeth with a 5×4 foot oil painting entitled The Judgment Day at I.H.O.P.

 Jones, and other modern artists, ask us to re-think how royalty (and therefore power) can be portrayed.
 Looking over our shoulder into classical paintings of the past, but also looking ahead into the 21st century.